GenomicsAotearoa/Introduction-to-R/docs/04-data-visualisation.md

 data will save you time when making figures with **`ggplot2`**.

 **`ggplot2`** graphics are built step-by-step by adding new elements.
-Adding layers in this fashion allows for extensive flexibility and customization of plots, and more equally important the readability of the code.
+Adding layers in this fashion allows for extensive flexibility and customisation of plots, and more equally important the readability of the code.

 To build a ggplot, we will use the following basic template that can be used for